blockmason/link-workshop/activity4/activity4.md

 In this activity, we will discuss some of the most common smart contract security pitfalls and how to address them.

 ## Exercise
-This activity will require you to:
+This activity will require you to use EthFiddle (ethfiddle.com) to identify security flaws in smart contracts, and learn how to mitigate those issues.

 ## Setup
 > This discussion will reference the following Solidity documentation. **Read through this in detail on your own as it contains several helpful security tips!**